ned14/outcome/doc/md/03-tutorial.md

 is required to treat a potential use of `exception_ptr` as a synchronisation event because like `shared_ptr`, it is implemented using an atomically incremented and decremented reference count.
 By "synchronisation event" I mean that the compiler is *required* to emit changes visible to other threads, and therefore *must* emit assembler to read-modify-write the globally visible state rather than elide it.
+In addition to this, monads only have trivial destructors if everything they could contain also has a trivial destructor, and an exception ptr has a non-trivial destructor.
 In other words, the compiler can entirely elide and fuse long sequences of `result<>` to a much greater extent than it can `outcome<>` because the only globally visible effects of potentially creating an error code is the effect on global state of instantiating its error category.
 Therefore the compiler can emit